Peer Connections

 The client and worker state machine and transitions are defined

-.
+in {client/worker}/src/connection/rtc.rs.
 Other shared code is defined

-in thava-types/src/rtc.rs
+in thava-types/src/rtc.rs.

 The best place to see how peer connections